akeaswaran/akeaswaran.github.io/_posts/2019-12-13-stats-and-stuff.md

 [^10]: [But I do dabble in the dark art of college basketball too](https://github.com/akeaswaran/cbb_pbp_analysis).
 [^11]: Said method wasn't clear to me on the first read: is it the average EqPPP per successful play, or is it the total EqPPP for the game divided by the number of successful plays?
 Am I bad at reading comprehension?
 Who knows?
 [^12]: You can also sum these successful plays and divide by the total number of plays to get the aforementioned success rate.
+[^13]: [He used to provide them for all games](https://www.footballstudyhall.com/2019/1/2/18165332/college-football-bowl-scores-stats-five-factors), but that hasn't continued after he moved over to ESPN.